 Have you filed for divorce recently?
 Are you seeking alimony from your former spouse?
 If so, it’s important that you gain quality legal representation.
 Contact an experienced divorce attorney today at Law Offices of Shana E. Thompson.

 The attorneys at Law Offices of Shana E. Thompson excel at practicing divorce and family law in King County.
 We understand the emotional and legal issues that surround divorce.
 Let us help you with our years of knowledge.
-Contact the attorneys at Law Offices of Shana E. Thompson today for a free consultation.
+Contact the attorneys at Law Offices of Shana E. Thompson today for your first consultation.

 Law Offices of Shana E. Thompson accepts clients throughout the greater Seattle area including surrounding communities such as Bellevue, Burien, Kent and Issaquah.